-Figure 44: Vacuum cast coil dry-type transformer
+Figure 30: Vacuum cast coil dry-type transformer

-Low voltage and medium voltage distribution
+- Low voltage and medium voltage distribution

-ABB medium and low voltage switchboards (see Figure 45) meet the requirements of every marine applications, ranging from power distribution on board to offshore platforms; they ensure the maximum safety and availability according to the highest standard thanks to solutions focused on air-insulated switchgear, arc-proof version, characterized by low total cost, high reliability, minimum maintenance and increased safety for personnel.
+ABB medium and low voltage switchboards (see Figure 31) meet the requirements of every marine applications, ranging from power distribution on board to offshore platforms; they ensure the maximum safety and availability according to the highest standard thanks to solutions focused on air-insulated switchgear, arc-proof version, characterized by low total cost, high reliability, minimum maintenance and increased safety for personnel.

-The low voltage systems of the ABB MNS platform are a reliable and safe solution; they are type-tested in compliance with the Std IEC 60439-1/IEC 61439 and arc-proof in compliance with IEC 61641.
-The flexible and compact design can be tailored to meet any particular requirement, with rated currents up to 8000A and 120kA rated short time withstand current for the busbar system.
-Therefore, it is suitable for generator switchgear, main switchgear and motor control centers (MCC) both for marine as well as offshore applications, where the reliability and integrity of the distribution system are essential for power supply continuity.
+ABB low voltage switchgear MNS type is a reliable and safe solution, type-tested according to Stds.
+IEC 60439-1/IEC 61439 and arc-proof in compliance with IEC 61641.
+The design is flexible and compact and can be tailored according to specific needs, with ratings up 5200A at 690V; therefore it is suitable for generator switchgear, main switchgear and motor control center (MCC) both for marine as well as offshore applications, where the reliability and integrity of the distribution system are essential for power supply continuity.